danmarques127-sys/open-wheel-racing-manager-sim-engine/README.md

 ## 🎯 Project Vision

-The goal of this project is to build a **modern open-wheel racing manager simulation engine** inspired by classic manager games, but architected with:
+The goal of this project is to build a **modern open-wheel racing manager simulation engine** inspired by classic manager games, architected with:

 - Clear system boundaries
 - Strong data-driven design
 - Season-to-season evolution
-- Extensibility for future features (regulation changes, AI-generated narratives, new series)
+- Extensibility for future features (rule changes, AI-generated narratives, new series)

 This repository represents the **foundation layer** of the game.